SimiHunjan/issue-response-time/README.md

 ## 🚀 Features

-- Pulls issues (open or closed) from specified GitHub repositories
+- Pulls issues (open or closed) from specified GitHub repositories from the provided date (default March 2025)
 - Filters out issues opened by maintainers
 - Calculates time to first response from a maintainer
 - Flags whether the response was within **48 business hours**